gillchristian/wallp/readme.md

 $ wallp path/to/wallpapers/directory
 ```

-Use `-l` to set the lattes modified image on the directory as the wallpaper, instead of a random one.
+Use `-l` to set the latest modified image on the directory as the wallpaper, instead of a random one.

 ```bash
 $ wallp -l path/to/wallpapers/directory